For Job Seekers

 Washington University ranks among the best employers for diversity nationwide, according to Forbes.
-In intention, policy and action, we are deeply committed to building a diverse and inclusive community.
+In intention, policy and action, we are deeply committed to building an equitable and inclusive community.

 Access to expressways, bike routes and car-sharing programs make it easy for employees across the St. Louis region to get to work.
 (Some lucky employees even commute through Forest Park.)
 Employees receive free Metro passes, and the Central West End MetroLink station stops right in the heart of campus.

 In addition to ambitious goals for greenhouse gas reduction and LEED building certification, the university encourages employees to adopt individual and office-wide measures to reduce their footprint.